 Are you interested in becoming a CPA and member of CPA Saskatchewan?
-You will be required to complete the CPA Certification Program.
-Click HERE for more information.
+You will be required to complete the CPA Certification Program please email usif you have any questions.

 Most new Canadians are not eligible to be licensed upon registration as a member of CPA Saskatchewan and should answer NO to this question on the SINP application.
-Eligibility for licensing can be self-assessed by reviewing Section 20(4) of the Act and Regulatory Bylaw 16.
+Eligibility for licensing can be self-assessed by reviewing Section 20(4) of the Act and Regulatory Bylaw 16, available here.